-The M. A. in Clinical Psychology is a 54 credit hour degree program which consists of 30 credit hours of coursework, 6 credit hours of practicum and 18 credit hours of professional internship for students who have previously completed their bachelor's degree.
+The M. A. in Clinical Psychology is a 54 credit hour degree program which consists of 30 credit hours of coursework, 6 credit hours of professional internship for students who have previously completed their bachelor's degree.
 This program will qualify graduates to pursue licensure in the state of West Virginia or to pursue further graduate education in psychology.